 - No particularly decent HDR.

-Why we recommend it: While only priced $319.99 dollars, it’s a frameless 34-inch display with an IPS panel – which is top of the line at the moment.
-It’s very hard to get all the right features for this price while not having to settle for a VA panel, so this monitor is most certainly one of the greatest products that we can recommend you for this price range – and it’s surely excellent for the PlayStation 5.
+Why we recommend it: While only priced at $319.99 dollars (as at the time of updating this guide), it’s a frameless 34-inch display with an IPS panel – which is top of the line at the moment.
+It’s very hard to get all the right features for this price while not having to settle for a VA panel, so this monitor is most certainly one of the greatest products that we can recommend to you for this price range – and it’s surely excellent for the PlayStation 5.

 4. BenQ EW3270U 32 Inch